MooersLab/pymolsnips/README.md

 <details>
 <summary><b>Installing and using snippets with Spyder</b></summary>

-The current and development versions of **sypder** can be installed on the Mac OS with macports.
+The current and development versions of *Spyder* can be installed on the Mac OS with macports.
 This

 ```bash